An ecscape from the festivities on Phuket with a Songkran liveaboard trip

 - Boonsung Wreck – A thermocline had reduced the visibility for the second dive but it was still a good dive.
 Kuhl’s stingrays, flounders, spearing mantis shrimp, ornate ghost pipefish and again huge schools of trevally, juvenile barracuda and snapper surrounded the wrecks and groups of batfish and porcupinefish made a great end to the trip

 The Boonsung Wreck is only just over an hour away from port so a quick lunch and final briefing before docking back at Thaplamu Pier.

 MV Pawara is a clean and spacey boat which has held up surprisingly well through the rigours of a long diving season.
-The only complaint I heard was a slight musty smell in one of the cabins and a broken fan but this was quickly fixed by the crew.
+The only complaint I heard was a slight musty smell in one of the cabins.
 The dive deck is not huge but the groups were organised in three waves to make sure everybody had plenty of space to kit up.

 MV Pawara remains one of our favourite Similan Island liveaboards.
 All round good quality and a price that is low for the standard of boat and service.
 Free nitrox is available to all nitrox certified divers and considering the amount of diving you’ll do over the trip is something that other boats should look at.

 Trips fill up quickly and there is a 10% early booking discount for next season.
 Make sure you get your plans in place as early as possible and contact us soon if you want to book for next season.